hippiescreeningstudio/website/_posts/midsummer_snow.en.md

 The film is a contemporary re-imagining of one of the most famous classical Chinese dramas, in which a young widow curses those who execute her for a crime she did not commit.

-Join us for a highly anticipated screening of the award-winning film "Snow in Midsummer 《五月雪》".
+Join us for a highly anticipated screening of this award-winning film.

 **About the film**